jimbrig/JimsObsidianVault/04 - RESOURCES/Sources/ReadWise/Articles/Have We Got NEWS.md for You.md

 Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
 Source: feedly
 Link: https://www.jumpingrivers.com/blog/intro-to-r-news-format/
-Tags: ["#Type/Highlight/Article"]
+Tags:
+  - "#Type/Highlight/Article"
+Aliases:
-Aliases: ["Have We Got NEWS.md for You", "Have We Got NEWS.md for You"]
+  - Have We Got NEWS.md for You
+  - Have We Got NEWS.md for You
 ---
 # Have We Got NEWS.md for You